Tool 6 - Getting Talent: Recruiting and Hiring People with Disabilities

-- Because managers and supervisors are usually not directly involved with the recruitment process, we have not included recruitment sources in their message templates.
+Because managers and supervisors are usually not directly involved with recruitment, we have not included recruitment sources in these message templates.
 However, if you wish to include disability recruiting information for your managers, here are some resources you could provide them:

 - Your local universities/colleges.
 Contact the Career Counseling Center or the office for disability student services.